 This article is part of

-A cloud-managed UC platform also opens new opportunities for contact centers.
+Next, for organizations that manage contact center ecosystems, a cloud-managed UC platform also opens new opportunities for contact centers.
 Traditional contact center models require employees to travel to one or more physical locations to work.
 With a cloud-based managed UC architecture, contact center employees with access to a broadband internet connection can work from virtually anywhere.
 Call flows simply hit the closest data center, which can be scattered around the globe to help reduce network latency for end users.

+However, a managed UC platform consolidates all these services under a single management pane.
 Offloading management requirements frees up valuable time for in-house IT staff to work on technology issues specific to business growth.
 This is the goal of lean IT and managed UC services and is a great way to put organizations on the right track to achieve that goal.